chronologos/duke_foodpoints/README.md

 Deployment (Application)
 ====
-* Fill .env with required values.
-* The backend will not operate properly without the appropriate API keys.
+* The backend will not operate properly without the appropriate API keys in .env
 * `npm install`
 * `npm start`